 Through state-of-the-art technology, visitors are brought into contact with the Academy honorees who have helped shape our times.
 In their own words, these leaders and visionaries share the path to their achievements, as well as candid insights into their own personal and professional lives.
 The contributions of these individuals to humanity’s progress during the past century, and their spirit of innovation and ingenuity, will be preserved in the Academy’s museum to inspire the creative thinking of future generations.

-In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from its annual Summits on iTunes U. The Academy has continued to add to this collection, which now spans more than 30 years, from 1981 to 2014.
-Academy of Achievement podcasts are available to the public on iTunes U, free of charge, under the Creative Commons License.
+In 2011, the Academy of Achievement published a library of more than 500 exclusive audio and video symposium presentations from its annual Summits on Apple Podcasts.
+The Academy has continued to add to this collection, which now spans more than 30 years, from 1981 to 2017.
+Academy of Achievement podcasts are available to the public on Apple Podcasts, free of charge, under the Creative Commons License.
 In 2015, the Academy launched a podcast series, What It Takes, on iTunes.
 The podcast presents the life stories and reflections of Academy members who have had a huge impact on the world, and insights you can apply to your own life.
-What It Takes had more than 1 million downloads during its first year.
+What It Takes has received millions of downloads on Apple Podcasts.

 Learn more about the American Academy of Achievement in these stories from domestic and international news media: